 USNS BRIDGE Image Gallery:

 The photos below were taken by Ian Johnson and show the BRIDGE anchored in Gage Roads, Fremantle, Australia, on October 8, 2005.
 BRIDGE was assigned to the USS NIMITZ (CVN 68) Strike Group at the time.

 The photos below were taken by me and show the BRIDGE at Naval Station Pearl Harbor, Hi.
-The first photo was taken on March 10, 2008, and the second one on March 22.
+The first photo was taken on March 10, 2008, the third one on March 20 off Waikiki and the others on March 22.

 The photos below were taken by Michael Jenning and show the BRIDGE laud up at the Puget Sound Naval Shipyard, Bremerton, Wash., on April 17, 2016.